roeszler/reabook/README.md

     > Property Edit = Manage Properties > Edit / Delete

 ### Note:
 The ReaBook business premise is to collate and drive leads into existing appointment management systems, **not** provide appointment management service.

-It is acknowledged that most all real estate services will already have well developed appointment management processes.
-The ReaBook app is focused to enhance the lead generation into these systems and provide advertising of properties to future clients across all agents.
-More akin to a cross-agency site to dive leads for properties available for sale, rent, or spaces to lease.
+Reabook.site is a cross-agency site to dive leads for properties available for sale, rent, or spaces to lease.
+It is acknowledged that most all real estate services will already have well developed appointment management systems, so the ReaBook app is focused on enhancing the lead generation into these systems and provide advertising across all agents.

 <div align="right">

 [Back to Top :arrow_up:](#table-of-contents)
 </div>

 ## 2. Agile Development Process

-This project (ReaBook) has been developed following an Agile methodology.
-As part of the assessment process at the [Code Institutes](https://codeinstitute.net/) - [Full Stack development program](https://codeinstitute.net/se/full-stack-software-development-diploma/).
+Created by student developer; [Stuart Roeszler](https://www.linkedin.com/in/stuartroeszler/), the Reabook project has been developed following an Agile methodology as part of the assessment process at the [Code Institutes](https://codeinstitute.net/) - [Full Stack development program](https://codeinstitute.net/se/full-stack-software-development-diploma/).

-Created by student developer; [Stuart Roeszler](https://www.linkedin.com/in/stuartroeszler/).
-In light of this, some of the project management processes such as [team velocity](#team-velocity) and [information radiators](#information-radiators) are outlined only, however would form a crucial part of a live, team based project.
+Agile [Project management](#23-project-management) processes, like [team velocity](#team-velocity) do not easily translate to a single person team.
+They would however form a crucial part of a live, team based project and have been outlined accordingly.

 ### 2.1 Requirements Engineering
 #### User Centered Design (UCD) Process:
-* Planning followed a User Centered Design (UCD) Process to identify and structure the development process.
+* User Centered Design (UCD) Process was used to identify key goals and structure the development process.
     <details>
     <summary style="font-size: 1rem;">
     For a more detailed look at the ReaBook UCD Process (dropdown list)